Music of Port Harcourt: Popular music

-Hip hop
+Hip-hop

-Beginning in the twenty-first century, the impact of hip hop music on young Harcourtians in terms of lifestyle, fashion, attitudes and values has reached heights previously unseen.
+Beginning in the twenty-first century, the impact of Hip-hop on young Harcourtians in terms of lifestyle, fashion, attitudes and values has reached heights previously unseen.
 While this transformation remains an intriguing cultural enigma, those involved in the movement consider it profitable.
 An early example of Port Harcourt hip-hoppers was the Tropical Breed, Specimen A and Tuck Tyght Allstars formed in 2000.

-Tropical Breed, a hip hop duo of LGB and Mack One released a few singles which were the first hip hop tracks to be aired in Port Harcourt by Rhythm 93.7 FM.
+Tropical Breed, a hip-hop duo of LGB and Mack One released a few singles which were the first hip-hop tracks to be aired in Port Harcourt by Rhythm 93.7 FM.
 These tracks included the club banger "Clubs To The Streets", "PHC", a dedication to Port Harcourt City and the controversial "NEPA", which was a hit track discussing the poor electrical power supply situation in the country.
 This song would attract a diss record from Lyrikal of Tuck Tyght Allstars, who went on to criticize the Breed's use of Naija Pidgin and not proper English on the track.
 This, however, prompted Tropical Breed to later release another single "Critics" – with visuals edited by Base One – as a response to the diss song stating how other rappers should mind their own problems and not the next man's.

 Tuck Tyght Allstars went on to become a significant group paving the way for further development of the genre.
-Protagonist Henry Diete Spiff founded Tuck Tyght Records to focus on hardcore, street-oriented hip hop, at a time when there weren't many supporting or sponsoring it.
+Protagonist Henry Diete Spiff founded Tuck Tyght Records to focus on hardcore, street-oriented hip-hop, at a time when there weren't many supporting or sponsoring it.

 Tuck Tyght's first release was the group album, Now Official, released in 2003.
 Featured on the album were Frank D'Nero, Andre Blaze, Double K, Mack Gee, Duncan Daniels, Damage, Lyrikal, M-Lee, Double V and Billy Dolomite.
 This album was instrumental in helping the artists gained experience in all facets of the industry, ranging from production, mixing, mastering, to distribution.